NY’s Cuomo criticized over highest nursing home death toll

 “A number of nursing homes have felt constrained by the order and admitted hospital discharged patients without knowing what their COVID status was,” said Chris Laxton, executive director of the Society for Post-Acute and Long-Term Care Medicine.
 “This order made an already difficult situation almost impossible.”

-At the time, the state was concerned about freeing up enough hospital beds for the sickest patients as cases surged.
+The order, similar to one in neighboring New Jersey, was intended to help free up hospital beds for the sickest patients as cases surged.
 But critics have suggested nursing homes were already overwhelmed and a better solution might have been sending them to the virtually empty Jacob K. Javits Convention Center, which was retrofitted to treat COVID-19 patients, or an even less utilized Navy hospital ship that has since left Manhattan.

 As the virus was racing through his nursing home, the head of Brooklyn’s Cobble Hill Health Center frantically emailed state health officials April 9 asking just that.